igorkfmoura/kicad-arduino-nano-reveng/README.md

 ## Description

-Reverse engineered using manual measurements without consulting official schematics for study only.
+Made on KiCad using manual measurements without consulting official schematics for study only.

 You may find the pdf version of the ![schematics](./extra/kicad-arduino-nano-reveng-schematics.pdf) on *./extra* folder.